|Leonard Sullivan-Oklahoma County Assessor, 320 Robert S. Kerr #313, Oklahoma City, OK 73102|

 Homestead Exemption - the reduction in the taxable value of a homestead as authorized by law.

-Increase Limitation - limits increasing of fair cash value on real property for tax purposes by not more than 5% in any taxable year unless improvements have been made to the property or if title to the property has been transferred, changed or conveyed to another person.
+Increase Limitation - limits increasing of fair cash value on real property for tax purposes by not more than 3% on Agricultural or Homestead properties or 5% on all other properties in any taxable year unless improvements have been made to the property or if title to the property has been transferred, changed or conveyed to another person.

 Market Price - is the amount actually paid or about to be paid in a particular transaction.